 In short, no there is no "secret" exercise that can turn you into a “vert freak” like some marketing gurus would like to have you believe.

 However, there are a few simple mobilization and activation exercises that you can do that can help add a few inches to your jump in a very short period of time.

-(Take our free jump training course that will show you how to add at least a couple of inches to your vertical jump in under an hour with simple activation, technique and mobilization exercises)
+(Our ULTIMATE GUIDE TO JUMPING HIGHER will show you how to add at least a couple of inches to your vertical jump in under an hour with simple activation, technique and mobilization exercises)